Shippable/docs/sources/platform/runtime/cli/aws.md

 page_title: AWS CLI Overview

 # AWS CLI
-AWS CLI is available for [runSh](/platform/workflow/job/runsh) and [runCI](/platform/workflow/job/runci) that you can execute as part of Shippable DevOps Assembly Lines Platform.
-All language images and all Operating Systems support this CLI
+The AWS CLI is available for [runSh](/platform/workflow/job/runsh) and [runCI](/platform/workflow/job/runci) jobs, which you can execute as part of Shippable DevOps Assembly Lines Platform.
+All language images have this CLI pre-installed.

-More information is present on [AWS CLI page](https://aws.amazon.com/cli/)
+More information is available on the [AWS CLI page](https://aws.amazon.com/cli/).

 ## Supported OS Versions
-This CLI is installed on to the base OS image along with other CLIs.
-The following are tags and release dates of the base OS Image
+This CLI is installed in the Shippable base images along with other CLIs.
+The following are tags and release dates of the each base image.

 ### Ubuntu 16.04